Basket Weave Knitting Pattern

 Stockinette Stitch Pattern

-The stockinette stitch (also spelled stocking stitch, abbreviated St st) is the most widely used stitch pattern in knitting.
-It’s the smooth, classic fabric you see on most commercial knitwear — a surface of neat, interlocking “V” shapes on the right side, and a bumpy purl texture on the wrong side.
-Making stockinette is straightforward: … Read more
+Right side vs wrong side of stockinette fabric The stockinette stitch (also spelled stocking stitch, abbreviated St st) is the most widely used stitch pattern in knitting.
+It’s the smooth, classic fabric you see on most commercial knitwear — a surface of neat, interlocking “V” shapes on the right side, and a bumpy purl texture … Read more

 Seed Stitch Pattern